Meteorology, Ph.D.

 Fieldwork and Research Opportunities

-SLU's Department of Earth and Atmospheric Sciences is a charter member of the University Corporation for Atmospheric Research (UCAR), which manages the National Center for Atmospheric Research, Boulder, Colorado, under the sponsorship of the National Science Foundation.
+SLU's Department of Earth, Atmospheric, and Geospatial Science is a charter member of the University Corporation for Atmospheric Research (UCAR), which manages the National Center for Atmospheric Research, Boulder, Colorado, under the sponsorship of the National Science Foundation.

 External funding for research comes from the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service and the National Aeronautics and Space Administration (NASA).
 In addition, the department has a dedicated synoptic computer lab and receives real-time data from satellite downlink and the internet.